 - Even after they were on the intercom for just a few seconds.

-- CatDog had that episode where they and the greaser dogs got presumably stuck at sea.
+- CatDog had that episode where they, Mervis, and Mr. Sunshine got presumably stuck at sea.
 They made Cat captain but he becomes increasingly tyrannical.
 When they find out they had been in a fountain all that time but couldn't see because of dense fog, Cat had already gone mad.

 - Daffy in The Looney Tunes Show (the pizza episode).